cpearson3/wordpress-uikit-timber-theme/README.md

 ## Customizing the stylesheet

 The main stylesheet source lives in **scss/style.scss** and is compiled to **style.css**.

-Here is where you can import Sass libraries, define variables, and create new styles.
+This is where you can import Sass libraries, define variables, and create new styles.

 ## License

 MIT License

-Copyright (c) 2017 Clarence B Pearson III
+Copyright (c) 2019 Clarence B Pearson III

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: